praqma-test/submod-env/README.md

 $ git pushall                    # push recursively
 ```

-When Jenkins picks up the changes, it starts the build flow pipeline for the superproject.
+Jenkins should then pick up the changes and start the build flow pipeline for the superproject.
 The submodule parts of the pipeline should merge changes to the `master` branch of the
 submodules.
 Then, the superproject part of the pipeline should do the same for the
 superproject.

 Following that, another developer should be able to fetch all changes from `master` into
 another feature branch.

+### Breaking the build

+If you want to test that a bad commit on a feature branch does not end up on `master`,
+you can break the pipeline by adding uppercase letters to `lower-letters/text.txt` or
+lowercase letters to `capital-letters/text.txt`.

+This should cause the respective submodule test job to fail, thus failing an entire
+superproject pipeline.